 The search of a cell phone has the potential to be a much more significant invasion of privacy than the typical search incident to arrest (R. v.
 Fearon, 3 S.C.R.
 621 at paragraph 58).
 As a result, police officers will not be justified in searching a cell phone or similar device incidental to every arrest.
 Rather, such a search will comply with section 8 where: (1) the arrest is lawful; (2) the search is truly incidental to the arrest in that the police have a reason based on a valid law enforcement purpose to conduct the search, and that reason is objectively reasonable; (3) the nature and the extent of the search are tailored to the purpose of the search; and (4) the police take detailed notes of what they examine on the device and how it is searched.
 In respect of factor (2), the valid law enforcement purposes in this context are: (a) protecting the police, the accused, or the public; (b) preserving evidence; or (c) discovering evidence, including locating additional suspects, in situations in which the investigation will be stymied or significantly hampered absent the ability to promptly search the cell phone incident to arrest (Fearon at paragraph 83).

-Common law power of search incident to lawful investigative detention
+Common law power of search incident to investigative detention

-Although there is no general power of detention for investigative purposes, police officers may detain an individual if there are reasonable grounds to suspect in all the circumstances that the individual is connected to a particular crime and that the detention is reasonably necessary on an objective view of the circumstances (Mann).
-Police have a common law power to conduct searches incidental to investigative detention but for this search to be a justified use of police power, the officer must have reasonable grounds to believe that his safety or the safety of others is at risk (Mann at paragraph 40; Clayton; MacDonald at paragraphs 31, 41).
-But see MacDonald, which leaves some question as to the precise meaning of this standard: compare especially paragraphs 31 and 41, which appear to affirm the standard in Mann, with paragraphs 39 and 44, which may suggest a higher standard (reasonable grounds to believe that an individual “is armed and dangerous” or that there is “an imminent threat to the safety of the public or police”; paragraphs 66, per Moldaver and Wagner JJ., dissenting).
+Although there is no general power to detain people for investigative purposes, police officers may detain an individual if there are reasonable grounds to suspect in all the circumstances that the individual is connected to a particular crime and that the detention is reasonably necessary on an objective view of the circumstances (Mann).
+Police have a common law power to conduct searches incidental to investigative detention where there are reasonable grounds to believe that officer safety or the safety of others is at risk (Mann at paragraph 40; Clayton; MacDonald at paragraphs 31, 41; Tim at paragraph 60).
 To determine whether the officer’s decision to search was reasonable, a court will examine the totality of the circumstances.
 The officer’s decision cannot be justified on the basis of a vague or non-existent concern for safety, nor can the search be premised upon hunches or mere intuition (Mann at paragraph 40; Clayton at paragraph 29).

 Common law power to search in exigent circumstances